Types of Wheelchairs

 Electric wheelchairs

 Electric powered wheelchairs are ideal for anyone who does not possess the strength or ability to cope with a manual chair.
+(Many people own and use both manual and electric chairs.)
 Rechargeable batteries mounted under the seat supply power to electric motors that drive either two or all four of the wheels.
-As with a car, the different drive arrangements determine the way that the wheelchair moves and manoeuvres.
+As with a car, the different drive train arrangements determine the way that the wheelchair moves and manoeuvres.
+It is important to know for what conditions a chair is designed.
+If you take a chair that was designed for indoor use outside on rough terrain, you run the risk of damage to the frame, front forks, and motor.
+The wheelchair industry has standards for brake efficiency, energy efficiency, overall size, speed and acceleration, impact testing, obstacle maneuverability, and control system ergonomics.

 The batteries come in three types: wet-cell, gel-cell and AGM (absorbed glass mat).

-The above batteries may have to be charged by a separate unit, but most modern electric wheelchairs can simply be plugged into an electric socket.
+Older models of wheelchair batteries were charged by a separate unit, but most modern wheelchairs can simply be plugged into an electric socket for recharging, using a power rectifier like ones used to charge computer batteries.

-Apart from the choice of batteries, there are options for managing the direction and speed of electric wheelchairs.
-Many have a small joystick that is mounted at the end of an arm rest or on a bar that swings in front of the user once he or she is seated.
+There are options for managing the direction and speed of electric wheelchairs.
+Many have a small joystick mounted at the end of an arm rest or on a bar that swings in front of the user.
 Others have tubes into which the users blow or suck to control the chair’s movements.
+Having a power source on-board the chair allows designers to put in other features that take advantage of that power.
+These include:

 Most of these functions are controlled by small electric motors and allow users to make themselves as comfortable in the chair as possible.
 More on power vs. manual chairs.